makrai/notes/bommasani20-contextld-reduction-static-acl.md

 # 5 Bias 5

-* existing NLP literature has primarily prioritized gender (which may be a
+* existing NLP literature has primarily prioritized gender
-* different computational specifications of bias yield markedly different res
+* different computational specifications of bias yield markedly different reslts
 * an embedding with low bias scores cannot be assumed to be (nearly) unbiased

 ## 5.1 Definitions